muya/muya.github.io/_posts/2014-9-25-Moving-To-Github-Pages.md

 ---
 I started my first [blog](http://encore254.blogspot.com) in August 2012.
-My first post, [Creating Users & Grants in MySQL](http://encore254.blogspot.com/2012/08/create-users-and-grants-in-mysql.html), was as a result of learning how to do that.
+My first post, [Creating Users & Grants in MySQL](http://encore254.blogspot.com/2012/08/create-users-and-grants-in-mysql.html), was as a result of learning how to do just that.
 I was a newbie at the time, it was all very fascinating.

 I've come a long way since then.
 Learnt Yii (did a few blog posts on that), moved to some heavy back-end dev, then to DevOps, changed jobs, and now I'm doing